 Name of Member Independent (1) Financially Literate (2)

-Cesar Gonzalez No Yes

 Walter Reich Yes Yes

 Alessandro Palladino Yes Yes

 - (1) To be considered independent, a member of the Committee must not have any direct or indirect 'material relationship' with the Company.
-A material relationship is a relationship which could, in the view of the Board of Directors of the Company, reasonably interfere with the exercise of a member's independent judgment.
-Mr. Gonzalez is not "independent" of the Company within the meaning of NI 52-110 by virtue of also serving as its Chief Executive Officer and formerly, VP Corporate Development. - (2) To be considered financially literate, a member of the Committee must have the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements.
+A material relationship is a relationship which could, in the view of the Board of the Company, reasonably interfere with the exercise of a member's independent judgment.
+Mr. Lostritto is not "independent" of the Company within the meaning of NI 52-110 by virtue of also serving as its CEO and formerly, VP Corporate Development. - (2) To be considered financially literate, a member of the Committee must have the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements.